 Develop a clear zero-tolerance harassment and workplace violence policy.

 State the policy clearly and specifically in your employee handbook.
 Remember that workplace violence can go beyond worksite employees to include patients, clients, visitors, or contractors.
-Your policy language should include anyone who may come in contact with your employees on the job.
+Your policy language should consist of anyone who may come in contact with your employees on the job.

 Enforce the policy regularly and consistently.

 Inconsistencies lead to confusion among employees and leave employers vulnerable to lawsuits.
-Make sure that every manager is handling the situations in a consistent manner.
+Make sure that every manager is handling the situations consistently.

 Offer regular anti-harassment and violence training sessions to your employees.

 Reiterate what employees should do about known harassment and ensure management knows how to handle any incidents reported or observed.
 Include tips in your training sessions.
 For example, a manager or HR staff that needs to terminate an individual or delivers any message that may cause an employee to ‘lose it,’ should always physically position themselves in the room near an exit.
-It is easy to get trapped inside a room with a violent person when there are obstacles, including a person, between you and the exit.
+They may get trapped inside a room with a violent person when there are obstacles between them and the door.

 Keep a pulse on relationships within the workplace.

-When employees seem to be hostile or dangerously close to crossing policy lines, encourage eetings between them and their manager and an HR professional.
-Address the behavior and give the opportunity, tools, and resources to correct their behavior before it turns into an act of violence.
+When employees seem to be leaning toward hostility, encourage meetings between them, their manager, and an HR professional.
+Then, address the behavior directly.
+They need the opportunity, tools, and resources to correct their behavior before it turns into an act of violence.

 It is every employee’s right to a safe work environment.
 The best employers will proactively put programs in place to minimize or alleviate workplace violence for a more productive and positive workforce.